Questions & Answers

 To lessen the negative impacts that the integration of European groups in the village could bring about in the community, we have defined a set of rules that must be respected: romantic relationships, dress code, cigarettes, alcohol, etc…

-Make a donation to Gawad Kalinga
+How do I make a donation to Gawad Kalinga Europe?

 You can make donation through the online platform of Hello Asso: Gawad Kalinga Europe Hello Asso